top of page

 1. Know that the desire to lose weight is ultimately motivated by your innate drive to thrive.
 The more you trust that built-in design, the easier it is to shed extra pounds.

-2. Stay aware of signals that you are in survive state: emotions, motivation, mindset.
+2. Stay aware of signals that you are in survival state: emotions, motivation, and mindset.

 3. Use those signals as invitations to come back to the most natural way to lose weight, by allowing your mental, physical, emotional, and spiritual parts to work together for you to thrive.